emissary-ingress/emissary/docs/howtos/prometheus.md

 `{{AMBASSADOR_IP}}` with the IP address or DNS name of your Ambassador Edge Stack service, copy the YAML below, and apply it with `kubectl`:

+**Note:** If you forgot how to get the value of your `AMBASSADOR_IP` or have not set-up DNS, you can get the IP by using the `kubectl get services -n ambassador` command, and select the External-IP of your Ambassador LoadBalancer service.

 ```yaml
 ---
 kind: Deployment